camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 {{< img src="../img/assign-approver.png" title="Assign Approver" >}}

-The decision table returns for every matched rule two outputs.
+The decision table returns two outputs for every matched rule.

 Assume that the decision table is executed with the following input variables: